Complete with sea-floor highways!

 - In the cartoon segments of The Aquabats!
 Super Show!, the band tries infiltrate an underwater city beneath the moon's surface to save Jimmy the Robot.

-- New Horizon.
-Aquilon's Reach has multiple underwater cities, as well as some atop glaciers.
+- In New Horizon, Aquilon's Reach has multiple underwater cities, as well as some atop glaciers.
 Unsurprisingly, they also boast the best navy in game.

-- Shadowrun, 2nd Edition supplement Portfolio of a Dragon: Dunkelzhan's Secrets.
-In his will Dunkelzhan left a bequest of 5 million nuyen to the first party to establish a self-sustaining community of at least 100 persons on the ocean floor.
+- See the Shadowrun, 2nd Edition supplement Portfolio of a Dragon: Dunkelzhan's Secrets; in his will Dunkelzhan left a bequest of 5 million nuyen to the first party to establish a self-sustaining community of at least 100 persons on the ocean floor.
 Yamatetsu Corporation eventually won the bequest with their SoaTome AquaDomes.

-- Have cropped up occasionally in the lore of Warhammer 40,000.
+- Underwater cities have cropped up occasionally in the lore of Warhammer 40,000.